projectsveltos/sveltos/docs/features/labels_management.md

 authors:
     - Gianluca Mardente
 ---
-## Automatically Manage Cluster Labels and Add-Ons with Classifier
+## Classifier - Automatically Manage Cluster Labels and Add-Ons

-Sveltos provides users with the power to decide which add-ons should be deployed to clusters programmatically, using a ClusterSelector to select clusters with matching labels.
-However, sometimes the versions of required add-ons and which add-ons are needed depend on the cluster's runtime state.
-This is where Sveltos' Classifier comes in.
+Sveltos provides users with the power to decide which add-ons should get deployed to which clusters programmatically by the use of a ClusterSelector.
+Sometimes the versions of the required and needed add-ons depend on the cluster's runtime state.
+This is where the Sveltos Classifier comes into play.

-With Classifier, Sveltos can be configured to automatically update cluster labels based on the cluster runtime state, so as the runtime state changes, cluster labels are automatically updated.
-This ensures that the appropriate ClusterProfile instances are matched by each cluster, leading to an automatic upgrade of Kubernetes add-ons.
+With the Classifier, Sveltos can be configured to automatically update the cluster labels based on the cluster runtime state.
+As the runtime state changes, the cluster labels are automatically updated.
+This ensures that the appropriate ClusterProfile instances match the specified clusters, leading to an automatic upgrade of the Kubernetes add-ons.

-Once Classifier is deployed in the management cluster, it is distributed to each cluster, and a Sveltos service running in each managed cluster monitors the cluster runtime state.
+Once the Classifier is deployed in the management cluster, it is distributed to each cluster, and a Sveltos service running in each managed cluster monitors the cluster runtime state.
 As soon as a match is found, information is transmitted back to the management cluster, and the cluster labels are appropriately updated by Sveltos.

-By combining Classifier with ClusterProfiles, Sveltos can monitor the runtime status for each cluster, update cluster labels when the cluster runtime state changes, and deploy and upgrade Kubernetes add-ons accordingly.
-With Sveltos, managing cluster labels and add-ons has never been easier.
+By combining the Classifier with the ClusterProfiles, Sveltos can monitor the runtime status of each cluster, update the cluster labels when the cluster runtime state changes, and deploy, upgrade the Kubernetes add-ons accordingly.

 ![Classifier in action](../assets/classifier.gif)

-## A simple use case: upgrade helm charts automatically when Kubernetes cluster is upgraded
+## Use Case: Upgrade Helm Charts when Kubernetes Cluster is Upgraded

-Suppose you are managing several Kubernetes clusters with different versions.
-And you want to deploy:
+Suppose you are managing several Kubernetes clusters with different versions and you want to deploy the below points:

 1. OPA Gatekeeper version 3.10.0 in any Kubernetes cluster whose version is >= v1.25.0
 2. OPA Gatekeeper version 3.9.0 in any Kubernetes cluster whose version is >= v1.24.0 && < v1.25.0

-You can create following ClusterProfiles and Classifiers in the management cluster:
+### Management Cluster

+#### ClusterProfiles

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1
 kind: ClusterProfile